All people attending an outpatient appointment can be accompanied by one other person.

-If you are bringing a child for an outpatient appointment, only one parent or carer can accompany the child.
-Please do not bring siblings to the hospital with you.
+If you are bringing a child for an outpatient appointment, please do not bring siblings to the hospital with you.

 Information for patients about precautions being taken to keep everyone safe

-To keep you and our staff safe and to minimise the risks from COVID-19 and other respiratory viruses there are a number of precautions that we are asking everyone to take.
+To keep you and our staff safe and to minimise the risks from COVID-19 and other respiratory viruses, please make sure that you sanitise or wash you hands regularly when you arrive at the hospital.

 What should I do to prepare for my appointment?